 Should I Contact My Ward Councillor?

-We will forward copies of any letters that you send to us commenting on an application to all of your Ward Councillors.
-However, you may write directly to your Ward Councillors if you wish.
+You may write directly to your Ward Councillors if you wish.
 A list of Councillors is available from most council offices and the Committee Section, Chief Executive's Department (phone 020 8770 5119) can also supply you with the list of Councillors who sit on the Development Control Committee.

 Will My Comments Be Confidential?